SRC 4325 CD - Radio AEG - Free user manual and instructions

 6. To resume the playback of the program press first the CLOCK ADJ. / PROGRAM key once and then the II / ST./MO key.

-7. In order to delete the programme, first press the CLOCK ADJ. / PROGRAM button in stop mode and then the FOLDER button.
+7. To delete the program, first press the CLOCK ADJ. / PROGRAM button in stop mode, then press the FOLDER button.

 The device stops automatically once the entire sequence of programmed tracks is completed.
-The programmed order of tracks remains in the memory until you change to a different mode, remove the CD from the CD compartment or switch off the device.
+The programmed order of tracks remains in memory until you change to a different mode, remove the CD from the CD compartment, or switch off the device.

 It is also possible to combine the programmed tracks with the REPEAT function.
-After you have programmed and started the device, please press the PLAY MODE button (11) up to four times and then you can use the functions as described under "PLAY MODE".
+After you have programmed and started the device, press the PLAY MODE button (11) up to four times, and then you can use the functions as described under "PLAY MODE".

 Please note: